catchsomnath/ddi-data-archivists-guide/creating-variable-groups.rst

 The Toolkit allows you to group variables found in various separate data files.
 For example, education data may be found in various locations and the disparate variables grouped together.
 Also, a same variable can belong to more than one group.

-Variable groups are “virtual”.
+Variable groups are "virtual".
 The variables themselves are not moved or grouped.
 They remain untouched in the data files.

-In the final output of the Toolkit (CD-ROM of website), the variable groups will appear under a menu item “Data dictionary”.
+In the final output of the Toolkit (CD-ROM of website), the variable groups will appear under a menu item "Data dictionary".
 The only reason for grouping variables is to allow users to easily locate variables related to their topic of interest.
 If your dataset contains very few variables, there is no justification for grouping them.

 If you decide to create variable groups (and sub-groups if needed), make sure that ALL variables in the dataset belong to at least one group.